AaronRocinante/biotool/README.md

         bed_search(filename, number_to_search, num_header_lines=1)

-        binary search for the line containing number_to_search in a sorted BED file
+        binary search for the line containing number_to_search in a sorted BED file Assumes there is only one chromosome in the file and the intervals in the file are sorted and do not overlap
         :type filename: str
         :type number_to_search: int
         :param num_header_lines: number of header lines to skip